sujaldev/LaTeXHub/README.md

 * Set up a webhook for push events in your latex repository by going to https://github.com/USER/REPO/settings/hooks
     * set the URL in the following format: https://pdf.example.com/webhook/USER/REPO
-    * set the secret same as the one you set in your docker-compose.yaml
+    * set the secret same as the one you set in your docker-compose.yaml.
+The secret is important because if you don't use one, then anybody on the internet could trigger a build, and you probably don't want that to happen.

 * Add a `build.sh` to your repository.
 * Add the `build/` directory to your `.gitignore` file.